flumi3/pl0-compiler/README.md

 # pl0-compiler
-Only contains the scanner and the parser.
+Only contains the scanner and the parser containing a symbol table.
-When running this with a pl0 program, it will only perform a lexical and syntactic analysis on the pl0 program.
+When running this with a pl0 program, it will only perform a lexical, syntactic and semantic analysis on the pl0 program.
 Return code 0 in case of successful parsing of the pl0 program.

 ### Requirements